 Influencing policies and amplifying voices

-- Supporting communities to adapt to climate impacts is only part of the solution.
-Addressing the climate crisis also requires tackling its root causes.
-CARE advocates for policies that reduce global warming and protect people facing the worst impacts.
-Wealthier countries and major polluters must act faster and more decisively.
-We engage with decision-makers in global forums, including the annual UN climate negotiations.
+This means advocating for policies that reduce global warming and protect people facing the worst impacts.
+The biggest polluters, especially wealthier countries, must act faster.
+We engage with them in global forums, including the annual UN climate negotiations (COP).
 Learn more here.

 Building knowledge and skills